City Food – Bhaijaan Chicken Shami Kebab, Chitli Qabar Bazar

 “Why did you fall in love?
 Why did you go away, away, away?”

-These words are pouring out like pangs of everlasting sadness from Javed’s lips.
+These words are pouring out like pangs of everlasting sadness from Mr Javed’s lips.
 The young man’s dulcet voice is masterfully summoning a Kumar Shanu song from the 1990s.

 Mr Javed works in a takeaway joint of super svadisht shami kebabs.
 The establishment’s name is as affable as Mr Javed’s rendition.
 Bhaijaan in Chitli Qabar Bazar was founded by a bhaijaan, or beloved brother, called Muhammad Shamim.
 He is not to be seen in the shop, which specialises exclusively in chicken kebab.
 The boiled keema, or paste, for the kebab (minced chicken+channa dal+spices) is personally prepared by bhaijaan every morning afresh, at his home in Lal Kuan’s Katra Sheikh Chand.
 “We sell ready-to-eat fried kebabs, and also the raw keema on a kilogram rate,” says Mr Javed in his non-singing voice.
 “So you may keep the keema in your fridge, and make the kebab whenever you wish.”